-Jennifer’s Greenfield commission will premiere in Sarasota in April 2022 with our presenting partner, The John & Mable Ringing Museum of Art.
+Jennifer’s Hermitage Greenfield Prize commission will premiere in Sarasota with our presenting partner, The John & Mable Ringling Museum of Art.

 Valerie Cassel-Oliver – The Sydney and Frances Lewis Family Curator of Modern and Contemporary Art, Virginia Museum of Fine Arts, Richmond, VA